klange/motodr/README.md

-# Mitsuwa EDR GPS reader
+# Mitsuba EDR GPS reader

-Tool for extracting GPS data from videos created by Mitsuwa's motorcycle dash cams.
+Tool for extracting GPS data from videos created by Mitsuba's motorcycle dash cams.

-Based on a previous tool for other NOVATEK dashcam modules, with yet another obfuscation technique.
+Based on a previous tool for other NOVATEK dashcam modules.

 ![](sample.png)